pedromig/BD-Project/README.md

    ./compose.sh -d
 ```

 `NOTE:` After you run the docker-compose command or script the db and auction-web-app images and will be installed in your system and the containers from those images will be created too.
-The next time you want to run a container from those images please consider using `docker start {container_name}` to avoid the creation of a new image/container equal to the already installed/created.
+The next time you want to run a container from those images please consider using `docker start -ai {container_name}` to avoid the creation of a new image/container equal to the already installed/created.
 Just keep in mind that the database container must be started before the auction-rest-api.
 Use `docker stop {container_name}` to stop the containers.

 #### Manually